Where are the world's happiest countries?

 "The research reveals that happiness differs considerably across employment status, job type, and industry sectors."

-De Neve, who co-authored the report chapter on happiness at work, added that people in well-paid roles are happier, but money is only one predictive measure of happiness.
+De Neve, who co-authored the report's chapter on happiness at work, added that people in well-paid roles are happier, but money is only one predictive measure of happiness.

 "Work-life balance, job variety and the level of autonomy are other significant drivers," said De Neve.